deepanshs/mrinversion/docs/requirement.rst

 The requirements for `mrinversion`
 ==================================

-The list of packages dependencies for `mrinversion` module:
+The list of package dependencies for the `mrinversion` module:

 - `numpy>=1.17 <https://www.numpy.org>`_
 - `csdmpy>=0.2 <https://csdmpy.readthedocs.io/en/latest/>`_